SineadMorris/ushr/README.md

 8 Wu H, Ding AA. **Population HIV-1 dynamics in vivo: applicable models and inferential tools for virological data from AIDS clinical trials**. *Biometrics* 1999; **55**:410–418.

 9 Connick E, Lederman MM, Kotzin BL, Spritzler J, Kuritzkes DR, St. Clair M *et al.* **Immune Reconstitution in the First Year of Potent Antiretroviral Therapy and Its Relationship to Virologic Response**. *The Journal of Infectious Diseases* 2000; **181**:358–363.

+10 Cardozo EF, Andrade A, Mellors JW, Kuritzkes DR, Perelson AS, Ribeiro RM. **Treatment with integrase inhibitor suggests a new interpretation of HIV RNA decay curves that reveals a subset of cells with slow integration**. *PLoS Pathogens* 2017; **13**:e1006478.